 As mentioned in the introduction, one hypothesis for the steeper SSH wavenumber spectra slope in the equatorial region in the models than in observations is that the models underestimate high frequency motions.
-One measure of the surface manifestation of the high-frequency non-barotropic motions is the standard deviation of the steric SSH within a short period of time (order of days).
-Figures 2a and 2b display the monthly averaged standard deviation of the steric SSH calculated daily from hourly snapshots of NEATL and NEATL-HB.
+One measure of the surface manifestation of the high-frequency nonbarotropic motions is the standard deviation of the steric SSH within a short period of time (order of days).
+Figures 2a-b display the monthly averaged standard deviation of the steric SSH calculated

+- daily from hourly snapshots of NEATL and NEATL-HB.
 Note that we exclude the non-steric SSH here because inclusion of the large barotropic tides would mask the high-frequency variability.
-Later, when we discuss the wavenumber spectra, the contribution of the (large-scale) barotropic tides is automatically filtered out because spectra calculation removes the trend, thus there is essentially no difference between the wavenumber spectra of total or steric SSH.
-One can see that, for these two non-tidal experiments, the elevated high-frequency variability is concentrated along the western boundary current system, that is, from the Florida Current to the Gulf Stream and further downstream to the North Atlantic Current in the subtropical North Atlantic, and the east/west Greenland current and Labrador current in the western subpolar North Atlantic.
+Later, when we discuss the wavenumber spectra, the contribution of the (large-scale) barotropic tides is automatically filtered out because spectra calculation removes the trend, thus there is - essentially no difference between the wavenumber spectra of total or steric SSH.
+One can see that, for these two non-tidal experiments, the elevated high-frequency variability is concentrated along the western boundary current system, i.e., from the Florida Current to the Gulf Stream and further downstream to the North Atlantic Current in the subtropical North Atlantic, and the east/west Greenland current and Labrador current in the western subpolar North Atlantic.
 This high-frequency variability is induced by the small displacement of the boundary current/jet and by the generation and propagation of mesoscale to sub-mesoscale eddies/filaments.
-The variability is generally weak in
+The variability is generally weak in the equatorial region, although still noticeably higher than that in the low-EKE - region such as the eastern North Atlantic Ocean (Figures 2a-b).